ProRecognition

 Our recommendation for you:

-The most important thing for you to get access to the German job market is to recognise your professional qualification.
+The most important thing for you to get access to the German job market is to recognise your professional qualifications.
 On top of this, good German language skills are necessary for working in this guest-centric industry.

-• Housekeeping: A2 or higher
+- Housekeeping: A2 or higher

 Ideally, you should try learning as much German as possible.
 Knowing German helps a lot when it comes to finding a job – often, the better your language skills, the higher your chances of being successful in your job hunt.